Growth of matter perturbations in the extended viscous dark energy models: Results and discussion

-\section{Results and Discussion}
+\section{Results and discussion}

-During the whole of this section, we will present our main results obtained from the statistical analysis using observational data from diverse cosmological tracers, assuming the scenarios defined in section \ref{sec:phenomenology}.
-In the first subsection, we will show the parameter constraints achieved by statistical analysis according to steps defined in section \ref{sec:data-method}.
-Finally, in the last subsection, we will implement the model comparison between the models studied.
+This section presents the main results from the statistical analysis obtained through observational data and assumes the scenarios defined in section \ref{sec:phenomenology}.
+In the first subsection, we will show the parameter constraints achieved by statistical analysis according to steps described in section \ref{sec:data-method}.
+In second subsection, we will implement the model comparison between the models studied and, in last subsection, we will study cosmic age crisis.